 Each point measured along the pipeline represents a feature, such as a weld, bend, or valve.
 When you measure the point, you select the appropriate feature code so that you can fill out the attribute fields for that feature type.
 The attribute fields associated with a feature code are determined by the feature library (FXL) file.
-Create the feature library in the office using the Trimble Feature Definition Manager.
+Create the feature library using the Feature Definition Manager in Trimble Business Center.